 It kept intact during the World War II

-The Kremlin was surprisingly well-preserved after World War II as it was successfully disguised itself as civilian housing by painted and decorated with fake windows and doors on the wall, the stars were turned off from shining.
+The Kremlin was surprisingly well-preserved after World War II as it successfully disguised itself as civilian housing by being painted and decorated with fake windows and doors on the wall, and the stars were turned off from shining.

 The five stars weigh a ton… literally, and some used to be eagles